-- Implementing Community HealthChoices, Pennsylvania’s new long-term care initiative—This program was launched in Southwestern Pa. on Jan.
-1, 2018, and it is scheduled to expand to the remainder of the state within the next two years.
+- Community HealthChoices (CHC) —Pennsylvania has budgeted more than $662,000 toward CHC, a Pennsylvania’s new long-term care initiative.
 CHC is a managed care program intended to increase opportunities for older Pennsylvanians and individuals with physical disabilities to remain in their homes while receiving services.
-Read the Pennsylvania Medical Society’s (PAMED) frequently asked questions on CHC.